 Sadly, there is nowhere in the world that is crime free, so when in South Africa be careful of your belongings.
-Only carry enough money to do you for the day and keep it somewhere safe on your person as there are pickpockets everywhere.
+Only carry enough money to do you for the day and keep it somewhere safe on your person and be aware of your surroundings.
 Never walk alone at night in unpopulated dark areas.
 Tipping in restaurants and bars is between 10-15 percent but never feel obliged to leave a tip if the service was a disaster.

 South Africa has a lovely climate that is temperate with plenty of sunny, dry days.
 Winter is June, July and August when it is generally dry and cool with snow only falling in the mountainous regions.
 September and October are springtimes.
 Summer is December to February and it also is the rainfall season with The Cape getting most of the rainfall.
 It can get extremely hot during January but perfect for getting that golden tan you always wanted!